KibbeWater/Interium-Luas/README.md

 - CURRENTLY NOT TAKING SUGGESTIONS AS I'M REALLY BUSY

 ## What is Interium?
-[Interium](https://interium.ooo/forum/member.php?action=register&referrer=16) is a legit cheat in CS:GO with a fantastic LUA Api
+[Interium](https://interium.ooo/forum/member.php?action=register&referrer=16) is a legit cheat in CS:GO with a cool LUA Api

 ## Public
 * Checkpoint - Set a checkpoint to teleport back to at any time